austin020269/Plotly_Analysis/README.md

 UT Module 12 Challenge

 ## Project Overview
 Create a bellybutton diversity dashboard to identify 10 bacterial species in the bellybuttons of volunteers.
-This dashboard will have a dropdown menu to show the details of the volunteer, a barchart showing the bacterial cultures found in their naval, a guage chart showing their washing frequency and a bubble chart of the bacterial cultures found.
+This dashboard will have a dropdown menu to show the details of the volunteer, a barchart showing the bacterial cultures found in their naval, a guage chart showing their washing frequency and a bubble chart of the bacterial cultures found in each sample.

 ## Resources
 Data Sources provided to analyze and minipulate included the samples.json file as well as utilizing the following software and applications: